interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 *Errors*

+* ``ERR_PARTIAL = "BTC Parachain partially deactivated"``: the BTC Parachain has been partially deactivated since a specific block height.
+* ``ERR_HALTED = "BTC Parachain is halted"``: the BTC Parachain has been halted.
+* ``ERR_SHUTDOWN = "BTC Parachain has shut down"``: the BTC Parachain has been shutdown by a manual intervention of the governance mechanism.
 * ``ERR_INVALID_TXID = "Invalid transaction identifier"``: raise exception if the transaction identifier (``txId``) is malformed.
 * ``ERR_CONFIRMATIONS = "Transaction has less confirmations than requested"``: raise exception if the block in which the transaction specified by ``txId`` was included has less confirmations than requested.
 * ``ERR_MERKLE_PROOF = "Invalid Merkle Proof structure"``: raise exception if the Merkle proof is malformed.